AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     b.
 Go to Settings -> Logging -> Remote Syslog.

     c.
 Choose Profile Index 9.
+Do not use a different index number.
+Index 9 is reserved for CoPilot.

     d.
 In Enable Remote Syslog, enter the profile name you want to use, the static IP address of CoPilot as the server, and UDP port 5000 (default).

     e.
 Tick the Advanced check box.
 In Gateways, verify all of your Aviatrix gateways are in the Include List.

     .. note::
-        If you launch new gateways from your controller later, you must transfer the newly launched gateways to the Include List here.
+        If you launch new gateways from your Controller later, you must transfer the newly launched gateways to the Include List here.
 In addition, in your native cloud console, you must open your CoPilot security group for UDP 5000 from each newly launched gateway.

     f.
 Click **Enable**.